Orbdom/MusicVisuals/README.md

 # Description of the assignment

+Make a music visualizer, i have a music visualizer that displays squares with a picture of a duck as my song is duck themed.

 # Instructions

+just press play

 # How it works

+It draws squares and stacks them into columns by calculated current position and adding a gap

 # What I am most proud of in the assignment

+Getting the columns to stack correctly.

 # Markdown Tutorial